Focused 100% On Education Law Matters

 4. » Concerns When Using A Professor’s Old Course Materials

-Concerns When Using A Professor’s Old Course Materials
+Cheating Accusations Resulting From Using Old Course Materials

 Is using a professor’s past course materials to study considered cheating?

 Maybe.
 It depends on your university.
-Does the university have a policy that using past materials against the rules, did the professor say anything in class or put anything in their syllabus that says this is not appropriate?
+Does the university have a policy that using past materials is against the rules?
+Did the professor say anything in class or put anything in their syllabus that says this is not appropriate?
 There are many defenses to a cheating accusation, and they depend on the facts of your case.

 Contact Asselta Law P.A. today.
-The firm offers free consultations and defends students throughout the United States.
-Richard Asselta is an award-winning defense attorney for students.
+Richard Asselta is an award-winning defense attorney who represents students nationwide.
 He is experienced in helping students who are facing accusations of cheating in college.
-Click here to read what clients are saying on Avvo, a lawyer review website.
+Call 855-338-5299 or email him to schedule a free consultation.